Twaddler01/rpg_similitude/README.md

 https://play.google.com/store/apps/details?id=com.phlox.simpleserver
 - Identified a css error on Chrome (Mobile) that errors on adding a css class (when trying to select a location).
 This is NOT an issue in Firefox Mobile.
 For now, recommend using the Firefox browser until issue can be addressed.
 Likely a Github server-related error since code executes error free on Chrome locally.
 Additionally, a workaround on mobile is listed above by using an HTTP server (running a Node.js server in Termux also works fine on my Android device).
 # BUGS
-- Clicking on an item in inventory and then another on the edge of box will cause image to show incorrectly.
+- Clicking on an item in inventory and then another on the edge of box will cause image to show incorrectly (for some items).
 Can be corrected after retoggle.
+- Tooltips are displaying incorrect "base damage" and "damage per turn".

 # Updates

+10-30-2024
+- Updated encounter looting options and corrected a few issues.
+- Added basic weapons for location 0 (JSON format setup, no img yet--still a WIP).

 10-29-2024
 - Modified saveData to better account for data not needing to be saved.
 For now on, using separate arrays for data that doesn't need to be saved.
 May save dynamic and random encounterData, but haven't decided yet.